PrabhuKiran8790/Neuralchemie/posts/polynomial-regression/page.md

 - $$h(x_i)$$ is the predicted value for the $i$-th data point.
 - $$y_i$$ is the actual value of the $$i$$-th data point.

-## Gradient Descent:
+### Gradient Descent:

-We use gradient descent to minimize the cost function and find the optimal values for the polynomial coefficients ($$`\theta_j`$$).
+We use gradient descent to minimize the cost function and find the optimal values for the polynomial coefficients ($$\theta_j$$).
 The update rule for each coefficient is similar to linear regression, but with additional terms due to the higher degree of the polynomial:

 ```math
 \theta_j = \theta_j - \alpha  (\frac{1}{m})  \sum_{i=0}^{m} (h(x_i) - y_i)  x_i^{(j-1)}